wamp-proto/wamp-proto/spec/README.md

 | subscriber_list               |             | X        | X            |          |          |          |
 | event_history                 |             | X        | X            |          |          |          |

-**Network Agent**
+*Network Agent*

 When a software agent operates in a network protocol, it often identifies itself, its application type, operating system, software vendor, or software revision, by submitting a characteristic identification string to its operating peer.

-Similar to what browsers do with the `User-Agent` HTTP header, the `HELLO` message MAY disclose the WAMP implementation in use to it's peer:
+Similar to what browsers do with the `User-Agent` HTTP header, both the `HELLO` and the `WELCOME` message MAY disclose the WAMP implementation in use to its peer:

    HELLO.Details.agent|string

+   WELCOME.Details.agent|string

 *Example*

-    [1, 9129137332, {"agent": "AutobahnPython-0.7.0"}]
+   [1, 9129137332, {
+         "agent": "AutobahnPython-0.7.0",
+         "roles": {
+            "publisher": {}
+         }
+   }]

+#### CHALLENGE

+An authentication MAY be required for the establishment of a session.
+Such requirement may be based on the `Realm` the connection is requested for.

+To request authentication, the *Router* sends a `CHALLENGE` message to the *Endpoint*.

+    [CHALLENGE, Challenge|string, Extra|dict]

+* `Challenge` ---- ???? ----
+* `Extra` is a dictionary ---- ???? ----

+#### AUTHENTICATE

+In response to a `CHALLENGE` message, an *Endpoint* MUST send an `AUTHENTICATION` message.

+    [AUTHENTICATE, Signature|string, Extra|dict]

+#### GOODBYE

+A *Router* denies the establishment of a WAMP session, or closes an existing WAMP session, by sending a 'GOODBYE' message.

+   [GOODBYE, Reason|uri, Details|dict]

+ * `Reason` MUST be an URI.

 ### Session Closing

-A WAMP session starts it's lifetime when both peers have received `HELLO` from the other, and ends when the underlying transport closes or when the session is closed explicitly by sending the `GOODBYE` message
+A WAMP session starts its lifetime when both peers have received `HELLO` from the other, and ends when the underlying transport closes or when the session is closed explicitly by sending the `GOODBYE` message
+--- needs to be udpated to include the HELLO/WELCOME + authentication flow ---

     [GOODBYE, Details|dict]